AbhineetAman/Python-Projects/Walmart_Sales_Analysis/README.md

 Walmart runs several promotional markdown events throughout the year.
 These markdowns precede prominent holidays, the four largest of all, which are the Super Bowl, Labour Day, Thanksgiving, and Christmas.
 The weeks including these holidays are weighted five times higher in the evaluation than non-holiday weeks.
 Part of the challenge presented by this competition is modeling the effects of markdowns on these holiday weeks in the absence of complete/ideal historical data.
 Historical sales data for 45 Walmart stores located in different regions are available

 This is the historical data that covers sales from 2010-02-05 to 2012-11-01, in the file Walmart_Store_sales.
-Within this file you will find the **following fields:
+Within this file you will find the **following fields**:

-Store - the store number
+_Store_ - the store number

-Date - the week of sales
+_Date_ - the week of sales

-Weekly_Sales -  sales for the given store
+_Weekly_Sales_ -  sales for the given store

-Holiday_Flag - whether the week is a special holiday week 1 – Holiday week 0 – Non-holiday week
+_Holiday_Flag_ - whether the week is a special holiday week 1 – Holiday week 0 – Non-holiday week

-Temperature - Temperature on the day of sale
+_Temperature_ - Temperature on the day of sale

-Fuel_Price - Cost of fuel in the region
+_Fuel_Price_ - Cost of fuel in the region

-CPI – Prevailing consumer price index
+_CPI_ – Prevailing consumer price index

-Unemployment - Prevailing unemployment rate
+_Unemployment_ - Prevailing unemployment rate